Not sure if Le Macaron French Pastries is right for you?

 Potential Mitigations

-- When speaking with current franchisees, inquire about their direct experiences with the management team's competence and support.
+- When speaking with current franchisees, it is still worthwhile to inquire about their perception of the management team's competence and vision.

 Private Equity Ownership